 The composition of the REIT's real estate properties by region is presented in this MD&A because management considers this supplementary financial measure to be an important measure of the REIT's asset base and financial position.
-A summary of the components of real estate properties by region is presented under the section Part IV, "Balance Sheet Analysis."
+A summary of the components of real estate properties by region is presented in Part IV, "Balance Sheet Analysis."